matthew-lyr/end_to_end_machine_learning_framework/README.md

 # End-to-end Machine Learning Framework on Google Cloud Platform

 ### Overview
-This project provides a simply way to implement a scalable machine learning system on Google Cloud Platform that handles on-going data cleaning, model training, model updating, and prediction for large-scale structured data.
+This project provides a simply way to implement a scalable machine learning system that handles on-going data cleaning, model training, model updating, and prediction for large-scale structured data on Google Cloud Platform.

 ### Special Features
-1. Able to make large-scale batch predictions for more than hundreds of millions of records.
+1. Able to make large-scale batch predictions.
 2. Data cleaning and preparation is simple and straight-forward: use SQL to describe how data needs to be prepared.
 3. Trained models can be easily re-trained and updated periodically.